Derived Representation Type and Field Extensions: Introduction

-\section{introduction}
+\section{Introduction}

 The representation type is an important topic in representation theory of algebras, which studies the classification and distribution of the indecomposable modules.
 The most stimulating problems, the classical Brauer-Thrall type conjectures, were formulated for finite-dimensional $k$-algebras; see \cite{Br41, Th47, Jans57}.
 The first Brauer-Thrall type conjecture says that, an algebra either is of finite representation type or admits modules of arbitrary large dimensions.
 The second one states that any algebra is either of finite representation type or of strongly unbounded representation type.
-Two conjectures were proved for algebras over infinite perfect fields, see \cite{Aus74, NR75, Ro68, Ro78, Rin80} and the references therein.
+Two conjectures were proved for algebras over infinite perfect fields, see \cite{ASS06, Aus74, NR75, Ro68, Ro78, Rin80} and references therein.

+The Brauer-Thrall type theorems also relate with the celebrated tame-wild dichotomy theorem first proved by Drozd for finite-dimensional modules over finite-dimensional $K$-algebras over an algebraically closed field $K$; see \cite{Dro86}.
+The tame-wild dichotomy theorem is generalized for Cohen-Macauley modules in \cite{DG92} and for a class of bimodule matrix problems (over not only algebraically closed fields) in \cite{Sim97,Sim05}.

-The derived representation type of algebras over algebraically closed fields was pioneered by Vossieck \cite{V} in terms of the indecomposable objects in derived categories.
-He defined and classified the derived-discrete algebras.
-To study the Brauer-Thrall type theorems for derived categories, in \cite{ZH}, some numerical invariants were introduced and strongly derived unbounded algebras were defined naturally.
-Moreover, the authors proved the Brauer-Thrall type theorems for derived categories of algebras.
-Zhang studied strongly derived unbounded algebras more extensively, and obtained the dichotomy properties of representation types on the levels of complex categories, homotopy categories and derived categories for finite-dimensional algebras \cite{Z}.
-Note that the above results rely heavily on the classification of derived-discrete algebras over algebraically closed fields.
+For algebras over algebraically closed fields, the derived representation type was pioneered by Vossieck \cite{Vo01}.
+He defined the derived-discrete algebras and classified them into two types: the algebras derived equivalent to hereditary algebras of finite type, and gentle one-cycle algebras not satisfying the {\it clock condition}.
+To study the Brauer-Thrall type theorems for derived categories, in \cite{ZH16}, some numerical invariants were introduced and strongly derived-unbounded algebras were defined naturally by Zhang and Han \cite{ZH16}.
+Then they prove in \cite{ZH16} the two derived Brauer-Thrall type theorems for algebras over algebraically closed fields.
+Moreover, the first one is proved by Zhang in \cite{Zh16b} for arbitrary Artin algebras.
+We mention that the tame-wild dichotomy for bounded derived categories of finite-dimensional algebras is established in \cite{BD03}.

+The second derived Brauer-Thrall type theorem says that any finite-dimensional algebra $A$ has dichotomy property on the level of derived category, i.e., $A$ is either derived-discrete or strongly derived-unbounded.
+Strongly derived-unbounded algebras are studied more extensively, and dichotomy properties of representation types on levels of complex category and homotopy category for finite-dimensional algebras are obtained \cite{Zh16a}.
+Note that the dichotomy properties on three levels, including the second derived Brauer-Thrall type theorem, rely heavily on the classification of derived-discrete algebras, where the base field is required to be algebraically closed.